 For decades, researchers have been looking for ways to predict a seizure.
 It is almost always an unexpected event, however, and the best tools we have (including artificial intelligence) come to predict an attack with few minutes in advance, one hour maximum.

-Now, for the first time, research shows that brain activity could be used to predict the onset of seizures several days in advance.
+Now, for the first time, research shows that brain activity could be used to predict the onset of epileptic seizures several days in advance.

 A new hope